midijohnny/xforms-stuff/README.md

 ## Use public test MQTT server.

-You can also use public internet-facing MQTT test brokers - just remember that your data isn't private.
+You can use public internet-facing MQTT test brokers - just remember that your data isn't private.
 For instance [HiveMQ] provide one.
 Just edit the [mqtt.xml] (or just fill in the form directly of course) with their connection details.
 At the time of writing :